SMART App Launch

-This section provides step-by-step guides for implementing SMART on FHIR authorization flows with Safire.
+This section provides step-by-step guides for implementing SMART authorization flows with Safire.

 Available Workflows